When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “They will be sent to the court to have a docket time set for a hearing.
 You, Beth, and I will be notified and will go to the hearing.
 Doris will be notified to be there, but because she’s in the ICU I don’t think she’ll be able to be there.

-“Jay, please don’t tell anyone about the guardianship until it’s approved by the court.
+“Jay, I need to remind you to be sure you don’t tell anyone about the guardianship until it’s approved by the court.
 Oh, and there’s one other thing I should tell you.
 Even though it’s a remote possibility, Doris could fight the guardianship, either in person or through an attorney, and if that happened it could slow the process.
 In either case I think we could show that she should be removed because of her marriage to Pete and the way he abused you.”

 If you enjoyed reading this story, please let me know!
 Authors thrive by the feedback they receive from readers.
 It's easy: just click on the email link at the bottom of this page to send me a message.
 Say “Hi” and tell me what you think about ‘Bad Boy Gone Good’.
 Thanks.